 For everything else, keep a nice little folder or Notion page where you can track awards, podcast episodes, memberships, and anything else you want your ideal clients to know about.
 (Your copywriter will love you for this, promise.)

-If this was your jam, my newsletter will be, too.
-Every 2 weeks, I pop into your inbox with actually-useable advice on marketing + copy—plus tips on things to watch, read + buy.
-(I never said I wasn’t an enabler.)
+If this was your jam, my newsletter Solicited Advice will be, too.
+Every Monday morning, I pop into your inbox with the answer to a reader’s question about marketing, websites, and the wedding industry as a whole.
 Sign yourself up here.

 Elopement photographer,